discipleofhamilton/personal_resume/Chang Huai Yuan.md

   <font face="Times New Roman">**Computer Vision and AI Algorithm Intern**, Aug.
 2019 - Nov.
 2019</font>

   - <font face="Times New Roman">Developed automatic training system for commodity detection based on RetinaNet for unmanned stores, and found the reason resulted in low detect success rate by analyzing the testing result</font>
-  - <font face="Times New Roman">Increased the success rate of commodity detection about 20% through collecting and generating the more complicated and suitable data to train the model</font>
+  - <font face="Times New Roman">Increased the success rate of commodity detection about 20% through collecting and generating more complicated and suitable data</font>

 - <font size=4 face="Times New Roman">**Zero Zero Robotics**, Beijing, China</font><img src=".\assets\zerozero-logo.png" align='right' height="16%" width="16%"/>